 The deportation route for the women, children and elderly of Bagarasi, 1922.

-The deportation of the Greeks of Bagarasi began just a few days after Easter of 1922 when the Greek men of the village were deported.
+The first deportation of Greeks from Bagarasi began just a few days after Easter in 1922 when the Greek male residents of the village were deported.
 They were deported to places such as Isparta, Kayseri and Sivas.

 Approximately 5 months later, the remaining residents; women, children and the elderly were deported.
 Their destination was Konya located about 600 km away.
 Marianthi described the deportation as follows: